- 1. Not All RVs Are Hard to Drive and Park

 You may even be able to have a sit-down dinner at a resort restaurant.
 With the kids asleep or hanging out a few yards away across the park this is a sitter-free date night.

 Some of them have resort quality pools, too, that your kids will love.
-Check out the pool and splash pad at the Stella Mare RV resort https://www.stellamarervresort.com/amenities/ in Galveston, TX
+You can read all about the great amenities we enjoyed at Camp Margaritaville RV Resort outside of Orlando.

 Staying at an RV park is starting to sound pretty nice, huh?

 3. You’ll Uncover Hidden Gems You Wouldn’t Find Otherwise